Verstappen revelling in Red Bull's 'amazing' new Honda era

-Max Verstappen is reveling in Red Bull's "amazing" partnership with Honda after starting the season with a third-place finish at the Australian Grand Prix.
+Max Verstappen is revelling in Red Bull's "amazing" partnership with Honda after starting the season with a third-place finish at the Australian Grand Prix.

 Valtteri Bottas and Lewis Hamilton made it a Mercedes one-two at Albert Park on Sunday, with Verstappen denying Sebastian Vettel a top-three finish.